For information on rules, requirements, standards, fees, call 545-0722.

 Passing a final (at least partly oral) examination conducted by the Dissertation Committee on the Amherst campus is required for the doctoral degree.
 This examination time and date shall be submitted to the Graduate Dean for announcement to the Graduate Faculty.

 Deadline to submit Final Oral Defense announcements:

 All requests to schedule Doctoral Oral Examinations must be received by the Graduate School at 534 Goodell Building one month prior to the exam date.

 A detailed checklist of requirements is provided for your personal use in the Doctoral Oral Examination Checklist .

 The University confers degrees three times a year: February, May and September.
 Submission deadlines are published in the Graduate School's Academic Calendar .
 In general, they are: mid-December for a February 1 degree, mid-April for a May degree, and the end of August for a September 1 degree.

 Deadlines are absolute.
 No exceptions will be made.
 All online submissions, forms and fees are required to be submitted before the deadline date to be included in a degree period.

 The following items must be completed and delivered directly to the Graduate Student Service Center in Goodell Room 534A by the deadline:

-Fees may be combined and paid either by credit card (Master/Visa only), personal check or money order.
+Fee may be paid either by credit card (Master/Visa only), personal check or money order.
 Please make payable to University of Massachusetts Amherst.
-Under no circumstance will the Graduate School accept cash in payment of any fees.
+Under no circumstance will the Graduate School accept cash in payment of any fee.